tmiki/cloud-formation-templates/README.md

 # Structure of Layers
+## CloudFormation StackSets
+As templates classified for using StackSets, their name start with "cfn-stack-set-" prefix and are stored in the "stack-sets/" directory.

+- cfn-stack-set-01-administrator-account.yml
+- cfn-stack-set-01-target-account.yml
+- cfn-stack-set-11-resources.yml

+## Ordinary CloudFormation templates
 All templates are classified as rules below, even though there are some execptions.
 Basically, bigger numbered templates depend on smaller numbered them.